smak-aiga/aiga-thedeck-kickoff/README.md

 ## Note on Google Sheet sync

-The live Google Sheet sync has been disconnected from this repo after the event to protect participant information (names, emails, phone numbers).
+The live Google Sheet sync has been disconnected from this repo after the event to protect participant information.
 The app still displays all 54 landmarks and rotates normally — the sheet URL has simply been removed from the code.

 If you fork this project for your own event, replace the `SHEET_CSV_URL` constant in `index.html` with your own published Google Sheet CSV link.